theupdateframework/taps/tap7.md

   def update_repo(test_data_dir, keys, instructions):
+    """
+      Sets the repository files that will be made available to the Updater when update_client runs.

+      The full docstring is available above, in the text of TAP 7.
+    """

     # Replace the existing repository files with the new ones.
-Naively, all we
-    # want to do here is something like the single command
-    #   'shutil.move(test_data_dir/test_repo, 'hosted')'
-    # Unfortunately, that won't work correctly if hosted already exists, and
-    # deleting it would take time and we'd rather not have a gap during which the
-    # hosted repository state is strange, plus the Python simple HTTP server
-    # doesn't change the folder it's hosting even if that folder moves, so I'll
-    # go for an awkward solution the operative part of which is four moves
-    # (individually atomic).
+    # The commands here are somewhat awkward in order to try to achieve a quick
+    # swap-in for live-hosted files using individually-atomic move commands.

     # Destroy any lingering temp directories.
     if os.path.exists('temp_metadata'):